 Headquarters: London, United Kingdom

-Virtuoso is a managed IT services firm that provides services around the clock, around the world.
+Virtuoso is a managed IT support for small businesses that provides services around the clock, around the world.
 It addresses the problems associated with the misuse of Microsoft systems, the lack of coordinated IT systems in a multi-location business, and the never-ending cycle of draining resource support due to a reactive service structure.

 Key services: IT strategy, cloud management, IT support, etc.